Third Wave Coffee in Taipei: What, Where and How?

 Where can I find Third Wave coffee in Taipei?

-The arrival of coffee shops like Cama Coffee, Louisa Coffee, Willbeck and Zhanlu Coffee has brought good third wave coffee even closer to homes and workplaces.
+The arrival of the third wave coffee in Taipei at shops like Cama Coffee, Louisa Coffee, Willbeck and Zhanlu Coffee has brought good coffee even closer to homes and workplaces.
 For coffee lovers like yourself, better drinks, better prices, better products, and better locations are only a short trip away.
 We'll take a look at some of the roasters who are roasting, blending and brewing your next cup of Third Wave Coffee in Taipei.

 i.
 Cama Coffee (cama現烘咖啡)